Three Basic Types of Lighting

 Reading the description, one can visualize that accent lighting tends to be a warmer, yellower color temperature.
 In contrast, task lighting should be a cooler white color.

 Task lighting is used to focus on precision and detail tasks involving smaller or low-contrast objects.

 Think threading a needle, drawing in a notebook, chopping fine herbs, reading medicine bottles, or repairing something on a workbench.

-But what if I told you that you can combine the functions of two lights in a single fixture, with careful thought and space planning?
+But what if I told you that you could combine the functions of two lights in a single fixture, with careful thought and space planning?

-You can have a single light source that can accent and provide task lighting in one, for some specific applications.
+You can have a single light source that can accent and provide task lighting for specific applications.

 LED bulbs have many lighting qualities that allow you to customize the purposes they can serve.
 Color temperature, color rendering index, and lumens can be selected to have multiple uses.

 Think of under-cabinet lighting now commonly used in kitchens.
 Bright, high CRI (color rendering index) light can provide enough illumination to light the countertop for cooking and cutting.

 At the same time, the warm yellow glow of this light will serve as an accent light to highlight marble countertops or an attractive backsplash.

 Another example is around an arts and crafts space.
 Track lighting heads can be directed at both the desk and surrounding artwork to provide task and accent lighting in one solution.